termlen0/termlen0.github.io/_posts/2020-11-28-observations.md

 comments: true
 ---

-Many organizations have embraced or are beginning to embrace the configuration management of their network devices through code.
+Many organizations have embraced, or are beginning to embrace the configuration management of their network devices through code.
 A common pattern that I've come across consists of: